 Lights on after school

-Lights On After School (LOAS) is a partnership between the DPS Foundation, Mile High United Way, and the City and County of Denver.
-It provides funding to ensure the sustainability of quality, school-based afterschool programs that keep our students engaged in enriching learning experiences during the critical 3– 6 p.m. hours.
+Lights On After School (LOAS) provides funding to ensure the sustainability of quality, school-based afterschool programs that keep our students engaged in enriching learning experiences during the critical 3– 6 p.m. hours.
 These programs provide a tremendous service for DPS students, families, and communities throughout Denver and makes it possible for community organizations to provide a wide range of programming at DPS elementary and middle schools including:

 · Art classes